Architecture-Aware Synthesis of Stabilizer Circuits from Clifford Tableaus: Related work

-Lastly, we want to point out that the standard \textit{transpile}-method of qiskit on a complete connectivity performs better than the synthesis methods.
+Note that the standard \textit{transpile}-method of Qiskit~\cite{qiskit} on a complete connectivity performs better than the synthesis methods.
 This shows that none of these methods synthesize an optimal circuit.
-This motivated us to compare the empirical convergence behaviour of the synthesis methods, with respect to the theoretical bounds for CNOT synthesis.
-Since the method by \citet{Bravyi_2021} synthesizes layers of CNOTs and the other synthesis methods use a RowCol-like structure, these methods should generate $\mathcal{O}(n^2)$~\cite{Wu_2023} CNOTs at worst and $\mathcal{O}(\nicefrac{n^2}{\log (n)})$~\cite{patel2008optimal} at best.
+This motivated us to compare the empirical convergence behavior of the synthesis methods, with respect to the theoretical bounds for CNOT synthesis.
+Since the method by \citet{Bravyi_2021} synthesizes layers of CNOTs and the other synthesis methods use a RowCol-like structure, these methods should either generate $\mathcal{O}(n^2)$~\cite{Wu_2023} CNOTs or $\mathcal{O}(\nicefrac{n^2}{\log (n)})$~\cite{patel2008optimal}.

-\autoref{tab:asymp_bounds} shows the median CNOT count of the circuits in our experiments after convergence\footnote{all circuits with originally $\geq 75$ gates for Quito, Nairobi $\geq 110$, Guadalupe $\geq 250$, Mumbai $\geq 500$, Ithaca $\geq 1250$ and Brisbane $\geq 3000$.} and how that relates to the two theoretical CNOT synthesis bounds.
-The table shows that all methods seem to follow the $\mathcal{O}(n^2)$ bound, but with a much lower scalar than what would be expected in the worst case (i.e. $1$ CNOT per qubit per row = $2n^2$).
-However, the increasing scalar with respect to the optimal bound shows that there is room for improvement.
+\autoref{tab:asymp_bounds} shows the median CNOT count of the circuits in our experiments after convergence\footnote{all circuits with originally $\geq 75$ gates for Quito, Nairobi $\geq 110$, Guadalupe $\geq 250$, Mumbai $\geq 500$, Ithaca $\geq 1250$ and Brisbane $\geq 3000$.} and how that relates to the two theoretical CNOT synthesis bounds: the naive $\mathcal{O}(n^2)$ and the optimal $\mathcal{O}(\nicefrac{n^2}{\log (n)})$.
+The table shows that all methods seem to follow the naive $\mathcal{O}(n^2)$ bound, but with a much lower scalar than what would be expected in the worst case (i.e. $1$ CNOT per qubit per row = $2n^2$ per CNOT block).
+However, the increasing scalar with respect to the optimal bound shows that the theoretical bounds are not saturated in practice.
+Thus, empirical studies of the performance of quantum circuit synthesis are needed to get a realistic representation of the algorithm's performance.